tonymorris/blog/posts/2015-01-07-ktm690-enduro-smc.markdown

 ---

 This article is a description of the conversion of a 2014 KTM 690 Enduro R to a Supermoto with 17" wheels.
-Two goals ar kept in mind:
+Two goals are kept in mind:

 1. It is easy to go back to Enduro configuration.